 Cultural Intelligence (Behavioral)

 As shown in the table, the mean rating for the level of cultural intelligence of high school Mathematics teachers in terms of behavioral cultural intelligence is 3.81, which is described as high.
 This indicates that the statements describing this indicator are frequently manifested, observed, and experienced.
 It implies that individuals possess strong skills and abilities to effectively adapt their behavior in cross-cultural situations, enabling them to work successfully despite existing cultural differences and variations.
 This involves understanding and adjusting one’s actions, including verbal and non-verbal communication, to navigate diverse cultural backgrounds and contexts effectively.
 Pogosyan (2022) emphasized that this element of cultural intelligence enhances communication and helps individuals manage cultural shocks and surprises.
-Developing tolerance for cultural differences such as modifying facial expressions to be acceptable across cultures is essential.
+Developing tolerance for cultural differences, such as modifying facial expressions to be acceptable across cultures, is essential.
 In addition, Yari et al. (2020) asserted that employees with high behavioral cultural intelligence tend to demonstrate culturally appropriate behaviors, which improves conflict management and cooperation in cross-cultural workplace settings.

 Cultural Intelligence (Overall)